jorian/barterdexdocs/docs/source/faq.rst

 What are UTXOs?
 ---------------

 UTXO stands for `Unspent Transaction Output`_.
 BarterDEX trades UTXOs, not balances.
-This makes trading different than on a centralized exchange.
+This makes trading different from trading on a centralized exchange.
 Because of the atomic swap protocol, UTXOs must have certain sizes to be eligible for a trade.

 Basically this means that you need to make at least 3 transactions to your smartaddress to be able to trade.
 These transactions should have sizes X, X * 1.2 and X * 0.1.